-- 13. Talisman Designs is a limited liability company organized and existing under the laws of the State of Minnesota, having its principal place of business at 4846 Park Glen Road, Minnesota 55416. - 14.Talisman is, in part, engaged in the business of manufacturing and distributing throughout the world, including within this district, the BACON BIN® grease holder, through its website, talismandesigns.com, various retail establishments, and its authorized sellers on Amazon.com.
-Defendants, through the sale and offer to sell Infringing Products are directly, and unfairly competing with Plaintiff's economic interest in the Commonwealth of Pennsylvania and causing Plaintiff harm within this jurisdiction.

-15. Like many other brand owners, Plaintiff suffers ongoing daily and sustained violations of its rights at the hands of infringers, such as Defendants herein, who wrongfully reproduce Plaintiff's Products for the twin purposes of (i) duping and confusing the consuming public and (ii) earning substantial profits from the sale of their Infringing Products.
+- 15. Broadway Pine Brands is a limited liability company organized and existing under the laws of the State of Delaware with a registered address of 8 the Green, Ste R, Dover, Delaware 19901 ("Plaintiff"). - 16.
+Plaintiff is, in part, engaged in the business of manufacturing and distributing throughout the world, including within this district, the Plaintiff's Product, through its website, Plaintiff designs.com, various retail establishments, and its authorized sellers on Amazon.com.
+Defendants, through the sale and offer to sell Knock-Off Products are directly, and unfairly competing with Plaintiff's economic interest in the Commonwealth of Pennsylvania and causing Plaintiff harm within this jurisdiction. - 17.
+Like many other brand owners, Plaintiff suffers ongoing daily and sustained violations of its rights at the hands of infringers, such as Defendants herein, who wrongfully reproduce Plaintiff's Products for the twin purposes of (i) duping and confusing the consuming public and (ii) earning substantial profits from the sale of their Knock-Off Products.
 The natural and intended byproduct of Defendants' actions is the erosion and destruction of the goodwill associated with Plaintiff's Products and the destruction of the legitimate market sector in which Plaintiffs operate.

-16. The recent explosion of counterfeiting and infringement over the Internet, including through online marketplace platforms, has created an environment that requires brand owners, such as Plaintiff, to expend significant time and money across a wide spectrum of efforts in order to protect both consumers and Plaintiff from the ill effects of confusion and the erosion of the goodwill associated with Plaintiff's brand and products.
+18. The recent explosion of counterfeiting and infringement over the Internet, including through online marketplace platforms, has created an environment that requires brand owners, such as Plaintiff, to expend significant time and money across a wide spectrum of efforts in order to protect both consumers and Plaintiff from the ill effects of confusion and the erosion of the goodwill associated with Plaintiff's brand and products.